 In addition to awards for my books (see below), I have also been the recipient of other honors, including the Switzer Environmental Fellowship, the Dean John A. Knauss Marine Policy Fellowship, and the Starr Fellowship for Public Service from Brown University.
 I am also a Nantucket Historical Society Research Fellow, and was awarded a special commendation from the Intergovernmental Panel on Climate Change for "Contributing to the Award of the Nobel Peace Prize for 2007 to the IPCC."

-My next book--A Furious Sky: The Five-Hundred-Year History of America's Hurricanes-- and will be published in June 2020.
+A Furious Sky: The Five-Hundred-Year History of America's Hurricanes

 Awards and Recognition

 - Leviathan, chosen as one of the best nonfiction books of 2007 by the Los Angeles Times, Boston Globe, and Providence Journal

 - When America First Met China chosen by Kirkus Reviews as one of the 100 best nonfiction books of 2012

 - Black Flags, Blue Waters chosen as a Massachusetts Center for the Book “Must-Read” book for 2019, and was a finalist for the 2019 Julia Ward Howe Award given by the Boston Author’s Club.